farhanalifianto/financer/README.md

-# 💰 Financer — Microservices Budget & Transaction Manager
+# 💰 Fintrac — Microservices Budget & Transaction Manager

 Financer is a microservices-based financial tracking application built using **Go**, **gRPC**, **Docker**, and **PostgreSQL**.
 It allows users to manage **income/expense categories**, set budgets, create transactions, and calculate balances per category — all through a clean and modular microservices architecture.